How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 There are certain instances when you, as the buyer, should never utter the words “seller’s discretionary earnings” or “add-back.”
 Namely, when you’re dealing with off-market deal sourcing.

 Off-market sourcing is when you find potential businesses for sale that aren’t listed through traditional means like business brokers.
-If you find yourself dealing with an off-market seller, it’s best to avoid mentioning anything that would prompt the seller to start researching anything they might be able to use to inflate the price of their company.
+Avoid giving off-market sellers any indication that could lead them to increase the price of their company.

 In fact, one of the benefits of using off-market sourcing is that you can avoid dealing with brokers at all.
 Brokers will often encourage add-backs to help inflate the price for their clients.